eleda77/eleda77.github.io/docs/vocab_list.md

 **obverse** - the side of a coin or medal bearing the head or main design;  the opposite or counterpart of a fact or truth

+**offing** - the part of the deep sea seen from the shore; the near or foreseeable future

 **offish** - aloof or distant in manner; not friendly

+**ogham** - a unique system of notches and lines, used to represent the sounds of the Primitive Irish tongue

 **oik** - an uncouth or obnoxious person